The Influence of One Strategic Agent on the Core of Stable Matchings: Discussion

 As we have seen, the fact that one agent acts strategically affects in a nontrivial way the quality of the matching from the other women's perspective.
-This raises some interesting questions about a scenario in which the number of women act strategically.
+This raises some interesting questions about a scenario in which there are several women act strategically.

-\textbf{Full Information} How many women need to act strategically in order to induce the women-optimal matching?
-The intuition in Section \ref{sec: perms} suggests that this number should be close to the number of cycles in a random permutation, i.e., order of $\log(n)$.
+\paragraph{Full Information Model.} How many women need to act strategically in order to induce the women-optimal matching?
+The intuition in Section \ref{sec: perms} suggests that this number should be close to the number of cycles in a random permutation, i.e., an order of $\log(n)$.

-\textbf{Bayesian Information} Almost all of the women benefit from not reporting their preferences truthfully, given that the other women are truthful.
+\paragraph{Bayesian Information Model.} Almost all of the women benefit from not reporting their preferences truthfully, given that the other women are truthful.
 On the other hand, as soon as at least one woman truncates her list, many of the other women will have already promised a better match and will not gain much from not being truthful (their probability of staying unmatched is insensitive to the truncation of the first woman).
 It is interesting to examine the dynamics of the strategies in such environments (with some suitable distributions of the preferences and cardinality over the matchings).
 The existence of equilibrium in truncation strategies under incomplete information is proved in \cite{coles2014optimal}.
 Some considerable directions for further research: \begin{itemize} \item In many real-life matchings, the players report their preferences to a centralized mechanism that runs the algorithm for them.
 Assume that the women report to the mechanism in an order that is known in advance.
-How would it affect the strategies of the women? \item Assume that the men can truncate their lists as well.
-What would be the set of equilibria and how would a centralized mechanism affects it? \end{itemize}
+How would it affect women's reporting strategies? \item Assume that men can truncate their lists as well.
+What would be the equilibrium and how would a centralized mechanism can affect it? \end{itemize}